osg-htc/docs/docs/data/install-hadoop.md

 #### Finalizing the upgrade

-Once you have verified that the HDFS cluster is running correctly, you should finalize the upgrade by running
+Once you have verified that the HDFS cluster is running correctly, finalize the upgrade:

 ``` console
 root@primary-namenode # hdfs dfsadmin -finalizeUpgrade